Watts-Lab/deliberation-website/index.md

 The space of possible deliberation experiments is far too large for one research team to explore alone.
 Instead, we are assembling a community of researchers to collaboratively study a variety of deliberative contexts and intervention strategies.
 Working together, these researchers will assemble a mutually-commensurable dataset that will advance the field of deliberation research.

 ---

+### Current Progress

+The project is currently undergoing "alpha" testing by multiple research teams.
+At this stage, we are seeking input regarding the types of studies that other research teams would be interested in conducting using the platform.
+In the coming year, we will be expanding the infrastructure to enable numerous research teams to utilize the platform concurrently.
+If you wish to stay updated on our progress, please send an email to jameshou@wharton.upenn.edu.

+---